-Our workforce has become highly transient: Baby Boomers held about 12 jobs by the age of 50, according to a study by the Bureau of Labor Statistics.1 When you leave a job with a 401(k), it’s tempting to simply roll those retirement assets into the 401(k) plan at your next employer.
+Our workforce has become highly transient: Baby Boomers born between 1957 and 1964 held an average of 12.3 jobs from ages 18 to 52, according to a study by the Bureau of Labor Statistics.1 When you leave a job with a 401(k), it’s tempting to simply roll those retirement assets into the 401(k) plan at your next employer.
 But there’s also another option: roll that money into an IRA.

 Here are some of the reasons an IRA might make more sense than another 401(k):